chadsmith/OpenVBX-Plugin-Queue/README.md

 ## Usage

-Once installed, Enqueue, Queue, Leave and Pause will appear in the applet sidebar along with Queue Stats and Conditional Leave.
+Once installed, Enqueue, Dequeue, Leave and Pause will appear in the applet sidebar along with Queue Stats and Conditional Leave.

 Manage Queues from the OpenVBX sidebar or bridge incoming calls using the Queue applet.